How Does Whole Life Insurance Work?

 What Does Whole Life Cover?

 Whole life covers the entire life of the insured.
-When you have a whole life insurance policy, it will provide a cash payout to your beneficiaries when you pass.
+When you have this policy type, it will provide a cash payout to your beneficiaries when you pass.

 Costs & Premiums